IIIF/api/source/api/presentation/2.0/index.md

     Usage:
     {: .usage}
-    * Any resource _may_{: .rfc} have an external description related to it.
+    * Any resource _MAY_ have an external description related to it.

 within
 :   A link to a resource that contains the current resource, such as annotation lists within a layer.
 This also allows linking upwards to collections that allow browsing of the digitized objects available.

     Usage:
     {: .usage}
-    * Any resource _may_{: .rfc} be within a containing resource.
+    * Any resource _MAY_ be within a containing resource.

 These metadata fields and requirements are depicted in the diagram below.

 <!-- XXX Make this into a markdown image -->
 <img src="/img/metadata-api/iiif-fields-cardinality.png" width="550px" alt="Fields Cardinality" />

 Other metadata fields are possible, either via custom extensions or endorsed by the IIIF.
-If a client discovers fields that it does not understand, then it _must_{: .rfc} ignore them.
+If a client discovers fields that it does not understand, then it _MUST_ ignore them.

 ##  5. Requests and Responses